Blood Work Results

 This test measures the volume of nitrogen in the blood.
 High levels can be caused by kidney damage or disease, while low levels may be a sign of malnutrition or severe liver damage.
 8

 This test measures the levels of calcium in the blood.
-If testing indicates low levels, this can indicate cancer, hyperparathyroidism, tuberculosis and other conditions, while high levels can indicate conditions including malnutrition, rickets and hypoparathyroidism.
+If testing indicates low levels, this can indicate under-active parathyroid glands, insufficient calcium in your diet, or Vit D insufficiency, and other less common conditions.

 This test measures the body’s chloride levels.
 An increased level of chloride can indicate dehydration as well as kidney disorders and adrenal gland dysfunction.